StateFarmIns/.github/SECURITY.md

 Very rarely does a program accept reports through GitHub.
 Contact the security team, the org open source team, or if possible use a bug bounty platform such as HackerOne or Bugcrowd.

-An example here, Electron, uses a specified email address with instructions. https://github.com/electron/electron/blob/master/SECURITY.md
+Another option is the one above which uses a specific email address to send to.

-More research and a decision to be made on how the community can safely and privately report vulnerabilities.
+A final decision needs to be made on how the community can safely and privately report vulnerabilities.